varya/varya.github.com/content/index_en.md

     Yet another frontend developer's blog

 ---
-I am a front-end developer originally from the Utmost North ([Petrozavodsk](http://maps.yandex.com/-/CVR3nIPf), Karelia); currently living in Helsinki and working for [SC5 Online](http://sc5.io).<br/>
+I am a design systems specialist and a front-end developer originally from the Utmost North ([Petrozavodsk](http://maps.yandex.com/-/CVR3nIPf), Karelia); currently living in Helsinki and working for [Intergalactico – Nordcloud Design Studio](https://www.intergalactico.io/).<br/>
 Before, I had been living Amsterdam for less than a year and previously in [Moscow](http://images.yandex.com/yandsearch?text=Moscow), Russia for 5 years and working for
 [Yandex](http://www.yandex.com/).<br/>
 According to official papers, my name is `Varvara Stepanova`, although most people just call me `Varya`.

-More than 4 years I am a member of the [BEM](http://bem.info/) team.
+More than 4 years I was a member of the [BEM](http://bem.info/) team.
-Our mission is to open source the full technological stack that powers the Yandex UI framework.
+In there, I worked on  open-sourcing the full technological stack that powers the Yandex UI framework.
-Being a remote BEM developer I use the solutions in my current work and personal projects.
+As a BEM adept, I still use the solutions in my current work and personal projects.

 Besides the actual development of components, libraries and tools, I frequently speak at tech